Patteerrik/Heritage-Housing-Issues/README.md

 ## Main Data Analysis and Machine Learning Libraries

 ### Pandas
-* Usage: Pandas was used for data manipulation, cleaning, and transformation.
-For example, we used Pandas to load the housing dataset, check for missing values, drop duplicates, and convert categorical features for analysis.
+* **Usage:** Pandas was used for data manipulation, cleaning, and transformation.
+For example, Pandas was used to load the housing dataset, check for missing values, drop duplicates, and convert categorical features for analysis.

 ### NumPy
-* Usage: NumPy was used to handle numerical operations efficiently, such as converting data types and performing operations on arrays.
+* **Usage:** NumPy was used to handle numerical operations efficiently, such as converting data types and performing operations on arrays.

-### Scikit-learn (sklearn)
+### Scikit-learn
-* Usage: This library was essential for building and evaluating the machine learning model.
-We used:
+* **Usage:** This library was essential for building and evaluating the machine learning model.
-  * Train-Test Split: To split our dataset into training and testing sets.
+  * **Train-Test Split:** To split dataset into training and testing sets.
-  * RandomForestRegressor: For predicting house prices based on the features provided.
+  * **RandomForestRegressor:** For predicting house prices based on the features provided.
-  * StandardScaler: To scale numerical features before training the model.
+  * **StandardScaler:** To scale numerical features before training the model.
-  * Pipeline: To create a pipeline that standardizes the data and then applies the machine learning model.
+  * **Pipeline:** To create a pipeline that standardizes the data and then applies the machine learning model.
-  * Evaluation Metrics: Metrics like Mean Squared Error (MSE) and R² were used to evaluate the model's performance.
+  * **Evaluation Metrics:** Metrics like Mean Squared Error (MSE) and R² were used to evaluate the model's performance.

 ### Matplotlib and Seaborn
-* Usage: These libraries were used for data visualization.
+* **Usage:** These libraries were used for data visualization.
-  * Matplotlib: We used Matplotlib to create different plots to understand the data, including scatter plots and line plots.
+  * **Matplotlib:** Was used to create different plots to understand the data, including scatter plots and line plots.
-  * Seaborn: We used Seaborn to create correlation heatmaps and histograms to better understand the relationships between features.
+  * **Seaborn:** Was used to create correlation heatmaps and histograms to better understand the relationships between features.

 ### Feature-engine
-* Usage: We used the SmartCorrelatedSelection feature from the Feature-engine library to select relevant features and reduce multicollinearity among predictors.
+* **Usage**: Using `SmartCorrelatedSelection` from the Feature-engine library to select relevant features and reduce multicollinearity among predictors.

 ### Streamlit (planned)
-* Usage: We plan to use Streamlit for developing the project dashboard, which will allow users to interact with the model and visualize the results.
+* **Usage**: Developing the project dashboard, which will allow users to interact with the model and visualize the results.

 ### Content